GYG-be/gyg-be.github.io/_posts/2016-10-24-Design-Against-Crime.markdown

 layout: post
 title:  "Design Against Crime"
 date:   2016-10-24 8:30:00
-categories: evergreen, Design For Maintainability, Design Against Crime, Violence Interruption, Arm Thy Neighbor
+categories: evergreen, Design For Maintainability, Design Against Crime, happiness analytics, Arm Thy Neighbor
 ---

 # Introduction

 Most of the entrant's into [mapping challenge](http://NIJ.gov/MappingChallenge) sponsored by the [Natl Institute of Justice](http://NIJ.gov) will probably aim their approach to data science prediction and forecasting at mapping BAD OUTCOMES ... and there is a lot to be said for place-based crime forecasting algorithms that look at neighborhoods at [future] risk.

 But what if we looked instead at the predictors that lead to neighborhoods that DO NOT MAKE the news ... is it possible for to change our our thinking to AVOID focusing on sensationalism and crisis?
+Of course, it isn't as simple as just applying a 180 degree reverse policy ... we cannot really do the same data analytics on good behaviors as we do on reported data for criminal convictions.
+Happiness analytics are much more suspect than crime analytics ... since we don't have numbers on people or communities *convicted* of being happy, normal, successful or different things that are the opposite of crime, those who want to engage in happiness analytics must *infer* more with the use of imperfect inferential statistical methods.

 ---

-# Guidelines
+# Methodology

-*Placeholder for additional DAG material -- tbd*
+*Placeholder for additional happiness analytics material -- tbd*

 ---